 As part of a federally funded grant, a southern state partnered with researchers on an item adaptation project.
-The original study investigated strategies designed to increase access to test content for English language learners at different levels of English language proficiency (ELP) who may encounter barriers to how items are typically written for their statewide assessment (Carr, 2008).
+The original study investigated strategies designed to increase access to test content for ELL at different levels of English language proficiency (ELP) who may encounter barriers to how items are typically written for their statewide assessment (Carr, 2008).
 Data for this article came from a 2006 administration of the adapted items that were part of a larger statewide field test collecting data on items developed for a few different purposes.
 Seasoned state item writers, researchers, and ELL experts concurred that, for ELLs, the adapted versions continued to measure the same content at the same level of cognitive complexity.
-Findings showed that, in general, ELLs with lower levels of ELP most benefitted from the adaptations as opposed to their performance on the standard items, and that this differential effect lessoned as ELP increased.
-The difference in item versions for High English proficient ELLs was similar to the differences for the control group (Carr, 2008).
-While two groups of students with disabilities (students with learning disabilities in reading (LD) and students who are deaf or hard of hearing (DHH)) were not the focus of the original study, data were disaggregated for these two groups as well.
-Overall, these groups of students with disabilities performed better on the adaptations as opposed to the non-IEP, native English speaking control group.
+Findings showed that, in general, ELLs with lower levels of ELP most benefitted from the adaptations as opposed to their performance on the standard items and that this differential effect lessoned as ELP increased.
+The difference in item versions for high English proficient ELLs was similar to the differences for the control group (Carr, 2008).
+Although two groups of students with disabilities (students with learning disabilities in reading [LD] and students who are DHH) were not the focus of the original study, data were disaggregated for these two groups as well.
+Overall, these groups of SwDs performed better on the adaptations as opposed to the non-IEP, native English-speaking control group.
 However, subsequent evaluation of the individual items indicated different patterns in their responses as compared to their ELL peers, with differences between LD and DHH students as well (Carr, 2008).

-The objective of the current study was to conduct a secondary analysis of the effects of some of the item versions used in the 2006 administration for the two groups of students with disabilities, ELLs as a group, and the control group.
-To replicate the original evaluation of adapted features, and address effects by group, three research questions guided this investigation: (1) To shed light on the differential patterns of response the original study found across ELLs, LDs, and DHHs, did the secondary qualitative evaluation of item adaptations find that the resulting item features appeared to minimize barriers while retaining the same intent as the standard items, and, if so, how might this be explained?
-(2) After controlling for student proficiency in science and English language arts, were there interactions within format for different groups?
-(3) After controlling for student proficiency in science and English language arts, did the groups perform differentially better (or worse) on the standard vs. adapted assessment items?
+The objective of the current study was to conduct a secondary analysis of the effects of some of the item versions used in the 2006 administration for the two groups of SwDs, ELLs as a group, and the control group.
+To replicate the original evaluation of adapted features, and address effects by group, three research questions guided this investigation:

+1. To shed light on the differential patterns of response the original study found across ELLs, LDs, and DHHs, did the secondary qualitative evaluation of item adaptations find that the resulting item features appeared to minimize barriers while retaining the same intent as the standard items, and, if so, how might this be explained?

+- 2. After controlling for student proficiency in science and English language arts (ELA), were there interactions within format for different groups? - 3.
+After controlling for student proficiency in science and ELA, did the groups perform differentially better (or worse) on the standard vs. adapted assessment items?

 The analysis focused on the standard and adapted science test item versions for third, fourth, and fifth grade.
-As a starting point, item accessibility was analyzed using the TAMI-ARM evaluation matrix (Beddow, Kettler, & Elliott, 2009) as an external check on the effects of the item adaptation process.
-The study then measured potential differential effects of the standard vs. adapted assessment item formats for each of the study's four student groups, using logistic regression and contrast chi-square significance tests, with independent measures of science and English language arts (ELA) achievement scores included as covariates.
-In order to further account for individual student differences on characteristics (beyond group membership) that might further influence test performance, holding science and ELA constant, the test format by student group interaction were analyzed as a measure of potential differential boost as a result of the item changes.
+As a starting point, item accessibility was analyzed using the TAMI-ARM evaluation matrix (Beddow, Elliott, & Kettler, 2009) as an external check on the effects of the item adaptation process.
+The study then measured potential differential effects of the standard versus adapted assessment item formats for each of the study's four student groups, using logistic regression and contrast chi-square significance tests, with independent measures of science and ELA achievement scores included as covariates.
+To further account for individual student differences on characteristics (beyond group membership) that might further influence test performance, holding science and ELA constant, the test format by student group interaction were analyzed as a measure of potential differential boost as a result of the item changes.